 - Nut-free - either omit the walnuts and reduce the water slightly, or add a bit more oil when blooming the spices for more richness.

-Tip!
-If you need to omit the walnuts or bulgur because of an allergy, use only two cans of beans and stir in half a can of refried beans for extra thickening.
+Tip: If you need to omit the walnuts or bulgur due to an allergy, use only two cans of beans and stir in half a can of refried beans for extra thickening.

 Variations

-With the addition of red lentils in this chili, it doesn't need three types of beans.
+With the addition of red lentils in this chili, it doesn't really need three types of beans.
 So I've updated the recipe to only include two cans of beans.
-But if you enjoy a bean-heavy chili, feel free to include a third can.
+But if you like chili with a lot of beans, feel free to include a third can.

 In a hurry?
 Not into lentils?
 Omit and reduce the water by ½ cup.
 This chili is still loaded with satisfying beans.
 As an added bonus, omitting the lentils means shaving a few minutes off the cook time!